Budget structure example

 The organisational structure of the company is reflected in the subaccounts.

-In Visma.net ERP, if the Subaccounts functionality is enabled, subaccounts are used with accounts to virtually split accounts into more specific accounts for detailed tracking and reporting.
+In Visma Net, if the Subaccounts functionality is enabled, subaccounts are used with accounts to virtually split accounts into more specific accounts for detailed tracking and reporting.

 In our example, the subaccounts have the following structure: